Today is a different post; I will chat about the online fitness business.

 Importance of Writing in Fitness Business

-One of the guys that presented was John Rominello.
+One of the guys that presented was John Romanello.
 John is a trainer in New York City and now mainly focuses on training clients online and writing.

 He talked about the importance of writing and how writing can lead to opportunities.
-For him it has led to writing for major magazines and also an upcoming physical book.
+It has led to their report for significant magazines and an upcoming physical book for him.

 I have taken this to heart and will work harder on improving my writing.

 He explained that writing is not just the writing you do in magazines or physical books.
-The writing on your blog is also very important as people can check out what you do and an opportunity may come out of it.
+Writing on your blog is also very important as people can check out what you do, and an opportunity may come out of it.

 SEO and Fitness Business

-Now this might be a bit geeky but SEO is search engine optimization which is making it easier for search engines to find you and your website.
+Now, this might be a bit geeky, but SEO is search engine optimization, making it easier for search engines to find you and your website.

 Rick Porter talked about this.
-He talked about a trend that he is seeing which is social signals.
+He spoke of a trend that he is seeing which is social signals.

 Search engines are putting more weight on social signals.
-Examples of social signals are Facebook Likes, Tweets and G+.
-The search engines are feeling that these are better indicators of good content on the internet and more of an accurate reflection of what people like compared to other factors.
+Examples of social movements are Facebook Likes, Tweets, and G+.
+The search engines feel that these are better indicators of good content on the internet and a more accurate reflection of what people like compared to other factors.